VirologyCharite/diamond-sensitivity/README.md

 times.
 To run with these defaults, use `./bitscore-vs-identity.py`.
 This will write `plot.pdf` by default, which you can change via `--output`.

-The output from such a run is in this repo as `plot.pdf`.
+The output from such a run is in this repo as `plot.pdf` and (as a screenshot of the PDF) `plot.png`.

-The sub-plot titles indicate the sensitivity setting and the elapsed time in seconds (in parens).
+The subplot titles indicate the sensitivity setting argument passed to `diamond blastx` (with the leading `--` removed) or "default" if no argument was passed, plus the elapsed time in seconds (in parens).
 The elapsed time is for the whole plot - i.e., all identity levels times the number of iterations at each level.
 The sensitivity names DIAMOND uses imply (to me) run times that don't match very well with the reality.

-The red dots at the bottom of the subplots (with negative bitscores) indicate calls when DIAMOND failed to match at that identity level (i.e., x-axis amino acid mismatch count).
+The reddish (actually "tomato") dots at the bottom of the subplots (with negative bitscores) indicate calls when DIAMOND failed to match at that identity level (i.e., at that amino acid mismatch count).

 Note that on OS X 14.5 the Python `subprocess` call to `diamond blastx` occasionally does not return.
 I don't know why.
 When making the identical